GetSetAbhi/High-Level-System-Design/Notification_Service/README.md

 ### Notification Log DB

+We do not want to lose any notification, so we will maintain a log of notifications that were sent

 **Rationale for a Using Cassandra Database**

 Designed for extreme scalability and high write throughput across distributed clusters,